Neutral Good: Tropes, Examples, and How to Best Use this Alignment

 Neutral goods are a little harder to pin down.
 To them, laws are neither good nor bad.
 They don’t have strong feelings about breaking or maintaining the law.

-As good people in general, a neutral good will obey most laws in a normal society.
-However, they won’t hesitate to break a rule for the greater good.
 The difference between neutral goods and chaotic goods is that for neutrals, breaking the law is a side effect, and more often than not, abolishing unjust laws is the point for chaotics.

 Neutral Good Ideals

 Neutral good characters are genuinely good people.
 They truly believe that good should triumph over evil and that humans are ultimately on the side of good.
-However, they don’t wear rose-colored glasses.

-Neutral goods are keenly aware that some people are evil and good intentions often lead to unintended consequences.
+Neutral goods are keenly aware that some people are evil, and good intentions often lead to unintended consequences.
 Because of their innate understanding of how the world works, neutral good characters realize that the law isn’t perfect.

-Although these characters have no strong feelings towards the law, they will generally follow it unless it’s evil.
 However, they aren’t bound by it.
 Neutral goods will break the law to do the right thing without hesitation, but breaking the law is rarely the point of their actions.

 Personality Traits of Neutral Good Characters

 Although there are numerous neutral good characters with various motives and traits, you will typically find a few similarities.
-Neutral good characters tend to be:

 • Righteous – Believe that they know what is right and wrong